Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 2. It is posed that sophisticated bots target human users as interaction partners frequently and in turn, are able to better position themselves in a discursive network, reaching more important humans at higher rates.
 Furthermore, the thesis suggests that the benefit of sophisticated bots is also likely to be found in the content they produce, which is often liked and shared by humans.

 3. Sentiment and content analyses show that while bots exhibit different preferences for sentiment and topics than humans, no clear patterns indicative of tactics can be identified in this work.
 This work did find that across most topics and timeframes, the sentiment between simple bots and humans was significantly different, indicating that simple bots construct/select the texts of their tweets in a way distinct to humans.
-Fewer instances of divergence were observed between sophisticated bots and humans, reinforcing the idea that sophisticated bots behave and comunicate more like humans than simple bots.
+Fewer instances of divergence were observed between sophisticated bots and humans, reinforcing the idea that sophisticated bots behave and communicate more like humans than simple bots.

 4. Results relating to topic preferences did not reveal generalizable differences between the two types of automated accounts.
 Differences in participation across topics were found, but topics prioritized by either class did not seem to share any themes.
 In this work sophisticated bots, relative to simple bots (but not human users) were over represented in: Questioning medical authorities, Mask wearing and Unvaccinated people causing deaths.
 Simple bots participated in Spread of Omicron, Poor critical thinking ability and Addressing antivaxxers at higher relative rates than sophisticated bots.